Higher U(1)-gerbe connections in geometric prequantization: Motivation

-The crucial property of the quantomorphism group and any of its Heisenberg subgroups, at least for the purposes of geometric quantization, is that these are canonically equipped with an action on the space of prequantum states (the space of sections of the complex line bundle which is associated to the prequantum bundle), this is the action of the \emph{exponentiated prequantum operators}.
-Under an \emph{integrated moment map}, -- a group homomorphism $G \to \mathbf{QuantMorph}(\nabla)$ covering a Hamiltonian $G$-action -- this induces a representation of $G$ on the space of prequantum states.
+The crucial property of the quantomorphism group and any of its Heisenberg subgroups, at least for the purposes of geometric quantization, is that these are canonically equipped with an action on the space of prequantum states, i.e., on the space of sections of the complex line bundle which is associated to the prequantum bundle.
+It is customary to call a quantomorphism realised this way, as an operator on the space of prequantum states, a \emph{prequantum operator}.
+Notice that, by composition, an \emph{integrated moment map}, i.e., a group homomorphism $G \to \mathbf{QuantMorph}(\nabla)$ lifting a Hamiltonian $G$-action, induces a representation of $G$ on the space of prequantum states.
 After a choice of polarization this is the construction that makes geometric quantization a valuable tool in geometric representation theory.

-This action of prequantum operators on prequantum states is naturally interpreted in terms of slicing, too: A prequantum operator is traditionally defined to be a function $H \in C^\infty(X)$ with action on prequantum states $\psi$ traditionally given by the fomula